Geometry of horospherical varieties of Picard rank one: Recollections on semiorthogonal decompositions

 \subsection{Exceptional collections on horospherical varieties of Picard rank one}

 Some of the varieties in Pasquier's classification have been known to have full Lefschetz exceptional collections.
-Specifically, the case (2) that corresponds to a smooth hyperplane section of the orthogonal Grassmannian $\OG(5,10)$ has been treated in \cite[6.2]{Ku}.
-The case (3) for $m=2$ and arbitrary $n$, corresponding to the odd symplectic Grassmannian $\IG(2,2n+1)$ has been treated in \cite{pech:q}.
-More recently, a full rectangular Lefschetz exceptional collection on $\IG(3,7)$ (the case (3) for $m=n=3$) has been constructed in \cite{Fon}.
+Specifically, the variety $X^2$, which is isomorphic to a smooth hyperplane section of the orthogonal Grassmannian $\OG(5,10)$, has been treated in \cite[Section 6.2]{Ku}.
+The derived category of the variety $X^3(n,2)$, which is isomorphic to the odd symplectic Grassmannian $\IG(2,2n+1)$, has been computed in \cite{pech:q}.
+More recently, a full rectangular Lefschetz exceptional collection on $\IG(3,7)$ (i.e. on $X^3(3,3)$) has been constructed in \cite{Fon}.

-We will construct in Section \ref{sec:g2} a full rectangular Lefschetz exceptional collection in the case (5) of the classification.
+Below, in Theorem \ref{th:Lefexccoll}, we construct a full rectangular Lefschetz exceptional collection on the variety $X^5$.

+Using the framework of Lefschetz semiorthogonal decompositions, Kuznetsov and Smirnov have recently introduced in \cite{KuzSm} the notion of residual category.
+In particular, if a variety $X$ has a full rectangular Lefschetz exceptional collection, then the residual category of $X$ is trivial.
+Conjecture 1.12 of {\it loc.cit.} states that if the small quantum cohomology ring of a Fano variety of Picard rank one is generically semisimple, then its residual category should be of some prescribed form, and in the simplest possible case the residual category is trivial.
+Section \ref{subsec:4.5} establishes semisimplicity of the small quantum cohomology for the variety $X^5$ and together with Theorem \ref{th:Lefexccoll} this confirms the conjecture of \cite{KuzSm} for that case.